China's economy faces a year of uncertainty

-The initial joy of regaining freedom after the pandemic gave way to other concerns.
-Above all, the ongoing real estate crisis is a concern for the Chinese middle class.
-Their savings are tied up in apartments, the value of which only went up for a long time.
+The initial joy of regained freedom after the pandemic gave way to other concerns.
+Above all, the ongoing real estate crisis is a major concern for the Chinese middle class.
+Their savings are tied up in apartments, which for a long time only went up in value.
 Now prices are falling.

 The turbulence among the major real estate developers in China, who are no longer able to service their debts, is causing uncertainty.
 Evergrande alone, the country's largest developer, has accumulated debts of over 300 billion dollars.
 As a result, many people are holding on to their money.
 The engine of the second largest economy is stuttering - and this is unlikely to change much in the new year.

 As if the domestic problems were not enough, Beijing is also facing geopolitical challenges.
-The trade dispute with the USA is still raging, including over high technologies such as computer chips.
+The trade dispute with the USA is still raging, including over high-tech products such as computer chips.
 The West is increasingly perceived as a threat in Beijing.

+Chamber of Commerce: only a few companies want to enter the market

 German companies also need to rethink.
 "Due to geopolitical tensions, German companies are making their supply chains, investments and business areas storm-proof.
 Chinese companies are rapidly catching up and scoring points with innovation and speed," says Jens Hildebrandt, Managing Director of the German Chamber of Commerce (AHK), summarizing the situation.
 Only a few companies want to enter this complex market.
 "Those that are already here are staying," says Hildebrandt.
 China is and remains the most important growth market for many German companies.